Most Dangerous States for Drunk Driving (Ranked)

 The most common worst ranking factors were DUI Death Cost, DUI Arrests, and DUI Laws, each showing up three times on our deadliest list this year.

-NEVER driving while impaired by alcohol is the key to end drunk driving, but you can take it a step further and learn ways to spot drunk drivers and alert the cops.
+Never driving while impaired by alcohol is the key to ending drunk driving, but you can take it a step further and learn ways to spot drunk drivers and alert the cops.

 When your plans involve alcohol, here are some tips to keep yourself and all those around you safe: